-Your boat comes equipped with six cleats: two located at the bow, two amidships cleats and two located at the stern.
+Your boat is equipped with four cleats: two located at the bow and two located at the stern.
 The cleats are used for mooring, anchoring and towing.
-Two amidship cleats are intended to be used for mooring only.

 The locations of the strong points that can be used for anchoring, mooring and towing are shown in the figure given below.
-Note that amidship cleats are only intended for mooring.
 None of the cleats are designed and dimensioned for lifting the boat.

-The break strength and intended use of the strong points are as follows:
+Litres.
+The maximum allowed load and the intended use of the strong points are as follows: